microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

     weight: 22
 ---

-Activities are classes that define how to execute some task in an `Execute` method, and may include nondeterminism and I/O.
+Activities define how to execute some task, given some input, and return some value.
+The runtime logs all activity results, so the outcome is deterministically replayable even if the activity code is nondeterministic and/or performs arbitrary I/O.

+Activities are declared as a C# class that implements the `IAtLeastOnceActivity<TResult>` or `IAtMostOnceActivity<TResult>` interface.
+They implement an `Execute` method that gets called with an `IActivityContext` argument and returns a `TResult`.

 ### Example 1 : Calling an External Service

 We can define an activity that reads the contents of a blob from Azure Storage:

 ```c#
 public class ReadBlob : IAtLeastOnceActivity<string>
 {